AJTech759726/assisted_ebike/README.md

 - BLDC motor control with SNR8503M driver.
 - Blind spot detection using RCWL-0516 sensors.
 - Visual interface on Nokia 5110 display.
-- Low-level control using ESP-IDF in C/C++.
+- Low-level control using ESP-IDF in C.
+- Access detection to the system with RFID-RC522 lector

 ---